dshetty100/Final-Project/README.md

 The descriptive analysis of the data led us to determine which variables were most correlated with success and which weren't.
 The varialbes that most affected success rates were:

   1. Age
   2. Peak Height
   3. Team Size
   4. Hired Staff

-The varialbes that were not correlated or showed minimal effect were:
+The variables that were not correlated or showed minimal effect were:

   1. Season
   2. Sex